 After some obstacles, Zack Weiss made the Opening Day roster for the Cincinnati Reds in 2018.
+In his lone appearance on April 28 against St. Louis, he gave up two home runs, two walks and four earned runs.

 In 2016, Zack Weiss was a rising star in the Cincinnati Reds organization.